DataDog/documentation/content/logs/faq/log-collection-troubleshooting-guide.md

 1. Run the Agent status config to spot the major configuration issue: `datadog-agent status`.

-2. Make sure the api_key is defined in `datadog.yaml`.
+2. Check if the api_key is defined in `datadog.yaml`.

 3. By default the agent do not collect any logs, make sure there is at least one .yaml file in the Agent's `conf.d/` directory that includes a logs section and the appropriate values.

 4. You may have some .yaml parsing errors in your configuration files.
 Yaml is notoriously finicky, so when in doubt, a good [yaml validator](https://codebeautify.org/yaml-validator) is worth referencing.

-5. Make sure you have `logs_enabled: true` in your `datadog.yaml`
+5. Check if you have `logs_enabled: true` in your `datadog.yaml`

-6. You may have some .yaml parsing errors in your configuration files.
-Yaml is notoriously finicky, so when in doubt, a good [yaml validator](https://codebeautify.org/yaml-validator) is worth referencing.
+6. If you have a `.yaml` parsing errors with your configuration file, use [yaml validator](https://codebeautify.org/yaml-validator) to spot your issue.

 ### Check for errors in the logs